Fate really kicked the Bulls in the man region last night.

 Normally, when human beings walk through fire, they get burned to a smoldering crisp.
 But not these cHeat.
 Oh no. Truly, from the ashes of doubt and hate, never has a Phoenix metaphor been more personified!

 Added Wade: "It just seems like yesterday we were coming together as a new unit, and the Miami organization decided we needed to get away and (have) it just be about us and not let any outside distractions get in.
 And it was just about us."

 It really does seem like only yesterday, doesn't it?

-.
+But the truth is this story stretches all the way back to last October.
 Nature did not create mortal man to survive the eight months of agonized waiting these cHeat have endured.
 They are more god than man.
 When the sun's light has faded and human life has been nearly extinguished from the desolate surface of a dying world, still shall the minstrels sing of the great light that shone forth from the asses of these men on this holy day!